The scientific name Gulo gulo comes from the Latin word for “glutton”.

 Conservation Status: Least Concern

-Size: The body length from nose to tail ranges from 2 to 3 feet.
-Height at the shoulder ranges from 12 to 18 inches.
+Size: The body length from nose to tail ranges from 2 to 3 ft.
+Height at the shoulder ranges from 12 to 18 in.

-Weight: Range is from 19 to 50 pounds, with the males generally larger than females.
+Weight: 19 to 50 lbs., with the males generally larger than females.

 Wolverine